 Use your IHT-free gift allowances.

-In addition to regular gifts out of your net income (see tip 30), you can make IHT -free gifts of up to £3,000 each tax year, and gifts on marriage/civil partnership ranging from £1,000 to £5,000 (depending on your relationship to those who are marrying).
-If you miss making gifts totalling £3,000 in one year, you can catch up in the next tax year by giving a total of £6,000, but you can only carry forward the £3,000 allowance for
+In addition to regular gifts out of your net income (see the previous tip), you can make IHT-free gifts of up to £3,000 each tax year, and gifts on marriage/civil partnership ranging from £1,000 to £5,000 (depending on your relationship to those who are marrying).
+If you miss making gifts totalling £3,000 in one year, you can catch up in the next tax year by giving a total of £6,000, but you can only carry forward the £3,000 allowance for one tax year.

 Invest in businesses to save IHT.

-The value of shares in unquoted trading companies, including companies listed on the AIM stock exchange, are free of IHT if you hold them for at least two years.
+The value of shares in unlisted trading companies is free of IHT if you hold them for at least two years, although relief will be restricted to a maximum of £1 million from 6 April 2026.
 You don't have to be involved in the company for the shares to qualify.
-The investment risk can be mitigated by investing in AIM portfolios, including AIM ISAs.
-Any interest you hold in an unincorporated business will generally also be free of IHT.
-Be warned that AIM portfolios have generally underperformed the market, and there is a risk the IHT exemption could be abolished.
+You can mitigate the investment risk by investing in AIM portfolios, including AIM ISAs, although relief will only be at the rate of 50% from 6 April 2026 - effectively reducing the rate of IHT from 40% to 20%.
+Be warned that AIM portfolios have generally underperformed the market.